Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 ## PARAMETERS

 ### -BaseName
 A name to use in the resource group and passed to the ARM template as 'baseName'.
 Limit $BaseName to enough characters to be under limit plus prefixes specified in the ARM template.
 See also https://docs.microsoft.com/azure/architecture/best-practices/resource-naming

-Note: The value specified for this parameter will be overridden and generated by New-TestResources.ps1 if $CI is specified.
+Note: The value specified for this parameter will be overriden and generated by New-TestResources.ps1 if $CI is specified.

 ```yaml